 Not since the Tax Reform Act of 1986 more than 30 years ago have we seen such change impacting our market, affecting both the structure of issues being offered as well as the composition of investors who are purchasing these issues.

 Here, we address some of the significant changes currently driving municipal bond issuance volume and structure in this market and provide insight into how these changes may affect the way your organization finances its capital projects.

 This article is the third in a four-part series of articles:

 - Alternatives to advance refundings post tax cuts and jobs act of 2017

 - Changing investor preferences for municipal bonds

-Increasing use of private placements in the issuance of bonds
+Private placements in the issuance of bonds are increasing

 Since 2010, we have seen a marked increase in the use of private placements to finance capital projects.
 As the chart below shows, private placements increased more than 385% between 2010 and 2017.
 Although the last two years have shown a decline in private placement activity, likely due to a decrease in corporate tax rates for most banks beginning in 2017, the year-to-date 2020 activity is showing signs of increasing once again as municipal yields have become more attractive on a relative basis.

 In this article we will discuss how a private placement differs from a traditional public sale, and some of the reasons we have seen such a significant rise in this method of financing in recent years.